 Preparatory and counter poses

-To prepare yourself to engage and align in this pose, warm up your hamstrings, hips, and arms.
+To adequately prepare yourself to engage and align in this pose, you’ll want to take your hamstrings, hips, and arms through some warmups.

 Your body in Warrior Pose II | Anatomy